redtexts/texts/dauve_1979_critique_situationist_international.md

 order to make things absolutely precise -- on the condition, however, that there is more than just a denunciation.
 In Semprun's book, there is not an ounce of theory to be found.
 Let us take two examples.
-In his critique of G. Guegan[^20], Semprun shows what he considers important.
+In his critique of G. Guégan[^20], Semprun shows what he considers important.
 Why demolish this personage?
 To demarcate oneself, even with violent language, has no meaning unless one Puts oneself at a higher level.
-Semprun spreads Guegan's life over several pages.
-But if it is really necessary to talk about Guegan, there is something that must be got straight concerning Cahiers du futur (Future Notebooks), the journal he edited.
+Semprun spreads Guégan's life over several pages.
+But if it is really necessary to talk about Guégan, there is something that must be got straight concerning Cahiers du futur (Future Notebooks), the journal he edited.
 If the first issue was uselessly pretentious, the second, devoted to the counter-revolution, is particularly detestable.
 It